FALL FLEX WEEK

 What is Flex?

-The California Community Colleges Flexible Calendar Program allows COM to set aside a specified number of days/hours for professional development (Flex) activities in lieu of teaching each semester.
-(Title 5, Section 55720) Each year, schools must offer a total of 175 teaching and professional development days, so each added Flex day means one fewer day of classroom instruction.
+The California Community Colleges Flexible Calendar Program allows colleges to set aside a specified number of days/hours for professional development (Flex) activities in lieu of teaching each semester (Title 5, Section 55720).
+Each year, schools must offer a total of 175 teaching and professional learning days, so each added Flex day means one fewer day of classroom instruction.
+Currently, COM has five Flex days per semester.

 Who must participate?

-- All full and part-time credit faculty must participate.
-This also includes librarians, counselors, the school nurse, and Child Development Program faculty.
+All full and part-time credit and noncredit faculty must participate in Flex.
 Faculty are paid for this time as part of their contract.
-Faculty who do not complete their Flex obligation and submit a signed Flex Verification form at the end of the semester will have their pay adjusted.
+Faculty who do not complete their Flex obligation will have their pay adjusted.

-- The Flex obligation is based on the number of units you teach, or, in the case of librarians, counselors, the school nurse, and Child Development Program faculty, the workload.
-It does not apply to overload activities such as department chair hours, IR&D grants, or other extra units.
-Flex obligation information can be found on your contract and on the Professional Development webpage.
+- Your Flex obligation is based on the number of Flex days per semester and your teaching units.
+In the case of librarians, counselors, the school nurse, and Child Development Program faculty, it is based on workload.
+It does not apply to noninstructional activities, such as department chair hours, IR&D grants, or stipend work.

 What happens if a full-time faculty member misses a mandatory Flex day?